Laura Hamilton: Recent work

 On 24 August 2011, it was announced in Hello Magazine that Hamilton would be joining the team of Channel 4's award-winning show, A Place in the Sun.
 Her first episode aired on 6 February 2012.

-She occasionally presents outside broadcasts and viewer competitions including ITV's weekday breakfast programme, Daybreak.
+Laura presents outside feature broadcasts and viewer competitions including for ITV's This Morning.
 Hamilton regularly writes for A Place in the Sun magazine and also reviews hotels for national publications.
-At the end of June 2013, she joined Hello Magazine as a 'Celebrity Blogger'.

 Dancing on Ice

 Hamilton took part and came second place in the 2011 series of popular ITV show Dancing on Ice with Canadian professional Colin Ratushniak.
 They were top of the leaderboard four times during the competition; Qualifier 1 with a score of 19.5 out of 30, week 4 with a score of 25.5 out of 30, week 5 with a score of 25.5 out of 30 and week 7 with a score of 28.5 out of 30/57.0 out of 60.

 In week 7 of the competition, Hamilton captained a team in the 'team challenge'.
 The judges decided her group's performance was the better of the two and thus, every skater in her team had their points doubled, therefore Hamilton and Ratushniak's score for that week was 57.0 out of a possible 60.

 They were only the fourth couple in Dancing on Ice history to achieve a perfect score of 30.0 out of 30.0 when they performed their favourite routine to "I'm So Excited" in the Final.
 They came second place overall.
 She also took part in Dancing on Ice: The Tour 2011 along with Ratushniak.